Modern Learning Tools for Students: Using Tech to Boost Your Brain Power

 Tools like Speak Tool are readily available as a built-in feature on many computers and this can help you to proofread your work.
-You can also use text-to-speech software like the free version of NaturalReader or Balabolka which have features like reading out loud selected text and can even convert your text to an mp3 audio file, so you can listen to your typed notes.
+You can also use text-to-speech software like the free version of NaturalReader or Balabolka which have features like reading out loud selected text and can even convert your text to a mp3 audio file, so you can listen to your typed notes.

-If you use an E-Type, this is word prediction software that can help you with your writing and another app called FreeMind is a brainstorming software that suggests topics and ideas to help you with projects.
+If you use an E-Type, this is word prediction software that can help you with your writing and another app called FreeMind is a brainstorming software that suggests topics and ideas help you with projects.

 When you start to look around it soon becomes abundantly clear that there are many modern learning tools available which could allow you to be more organized and boost your grades.